 CSCS-DWDI Plugin for Waldur Site Agent

-This plugin provides integration with the CSCS Data Warehouse Data Intelligence (DWDI) system to report both computational and storage usage data to Waldur.
+This plugin provides integration with the CSCS Data Warehouse Data Intelligence (DWDI) system to report compute, storage, and LLM inference usage data to Waldur.
 The plugin supports secure OIDC authentication and optional SOCKS proxy connectivity for accessing DWDI API endpoints from restricted networks.

 Features

-- Dual Backend Support: Separate backends for compute and storage resource usage reporting
+- Multiple Backend Support: Separate backends for compute, storage, and inference usage reporting

 - OIDC Authentication: Secure client credentials flow with automatic token refresh